Courtroom decorum an issue with video conferencing

-BENTONVILLE -- A man sitting in a barber's chair.
+BENTONVILLE -- A man sitting in a barber chair.
 A woman shopping in a store.
 A guy gulping beer.

-All represent behaviors people have displayed while testifying in Benton County courtrooms -- online ones.
+All are behaviors people have displayed while testifying online in Benton County courts.

-Judges across the country are using video conferencing systems for court since the covid-19 pandemic started last year.
-Online proceedings have affected the usual formal courtroom settings.
+Judges across the country are using video conferencing systems to hold court since the covid-19 pandemic started last year.
+Online proceedings have affected the usual formal court settings.

-Benton County Circuit Judge Robin Green said she or her bailiff have had to ask individuals to put on clothes for hearings.
-She's asked people to pull their cars over and park instead of participating as they drive.
+Benton County Circuit Judge Robin Green said she or her bailiff have had to ask people to put on clothes for hearings.
+She's asked people to pull their cars over and park instead of participating in hearings while they drive.

 "Some defendants will use their phone for their court hearing while clearly shopping in a store," Green said.
 "There have also been a few defendants caught on a hot microphone saying inappropriate things they did not realize we could hear."

-Green recalled one case where the woman was seen standing in an aisle near the cookies at a Dollar Tree.
+Green recalled one case where a woman could be seen standing in an aisle near the cookies at a Dollar Tree.

 "I would have been angry, but she had good reception" on her phone, Green joked after the October hearing.

-Green said she hasn't ruled anyone in contempt of court related to an online courtroom hearing.
+Green said she hasn't found anyone in contempt of court for their behavior during an online court hearing.

-Benton County Circuit Judge Brad Karren has warned some about wearing hats.
-He's also told the occasional person to park his car.
+Benton County Circuit Judge Brad Karren has warned some people about wearing hats.
+He's also told the occasional person to stop driving and park the car.
 Karren reprimanded a man in October who was sitting in a barber's chair waiting for a haircut when his case was called.

 "People using video conferencing still need to conduct themselves in the same fashion as if they are sitting in the courtroom," Benton County Circuit Judge John Scott said.
 "They are still in a courtroom."